Trump lawyer says president was unaware of son's Russia emails, as Kremlin denies connection

 “This was a 20 minute meeting,” he added.
 “It was opposition research.
 We are acting like that doesn’t ever happen.”

+Related: Did Trump Jr. Break Laws When He Met Russian Lawyer Veselnitskaya?

-But past Republican campaign operatives have said that Trump Jr.'s willingness to meet with someone with information from Russia was indeed out of the ordinary.
+But past Republican campaign operatives have said that Trump Jr.'s willingness to meet with someone with information said to be from Russia was indeed out of the ordinary.

 "Umm, Jr., i have worked on over 100 campaigns and it is first time i have heard of someone meeting w/ foreign adversary to get oppo. [opposition research]," wrote Matthew Dowd, who worked on President George W. Bush's 2004 election campaign, on Monday on Twitter.